odersky/sips/drafts/inlinemacros.md

 At some point in the compilation pipeline, after typechecking is complete for the entirety of the program, the compiler expands macro expressions outside the bodies of inline values and inline methods.
-When macro expressions code appear inside the aforementioned constructs, they will be ignored by the macro expander and processed by the compiler as usual.
+When macro expressions appear inside the aforementioned constructs, they will be ignored by the macro expander and processed by the compiler as usual.

 A macro expression is expanded by evaluating its body and replacing the original expression